Comcast/xml-selector/README.md

   /** Return a new xQ containing the children of the nodes in this set, optionally filtered by a selector */
   children: function(optionalSelector) { /* ... */ },

+  /** Return a new xQ with the closest ancestor of each node in the list that matches the supplied selector */
+  closest: function(selector) { /* ... */ },

   /** Return a new xQ containing the nodes from this set that match the given selector */
   filter: function(selector) { /* ... */ },